ritul01/MLProject/README.md

 1. Clone the repository
 <br>
-2. Install the required libraries by running `pip install -r requirements.txt` in your terminal
+2. Install the required libraries
 <br>